Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): BoMB and Challenges

 \subsection{Transactions}

-\textbf{L1 (update-product-cost): } The L1 transaction is a long transaction that builds the BoM tree described in Section~\ref{sec:bom-tree} and calculates the product cost.
-First, it selects one factory at random and obtains \texttt{item\_id} of all products manufactured at the factory and their \texttt{quantity} referring to the \texttt{product} table.
-Then, it builds a BoM tree for a product, calculates the cost, and writes the result to \texttt{cost} of the \texttt{result-cost} table.
-It repeats these steps for all products; the number of products (\texttt{\seqsplit {target-products}}) means how many products are currently manufactured at each factory.
-This parameter determines the length of the long transaction.
-When the L1 transaction is executed with the default values in Table~\ref{tab:params}, there are a total of about 20,000 read/scan records and 100 write records.
+\textbf{Long transaction: } The L1 (update-product-cost) transaction is a long transaction that builds BoM trees described in Section~\ref{sec:bom-tree} and calculates product costs.
+First, it selects one factory randomly and obtains all products manufactured at the factory and their \texttt{quantity} by referring to the \texttt{product} table.
+Next, it builds a BoM tree for the product and calculates the cost.
+When building the BoM tree, it refers to the \texttt{material-cost} table, updated by S1 transactions, in addition to the \texttt{bom} table.
+Then, it writes the result to the \texttt{result-cost} table, which is referred to by S2 transactions.
+These steps are repeated for all products.
+All products must be handled in a single transaction because optimal production planning must be performed based on a consistent view of the costing results throughout a factory.
+Since S2 transactions scan all product costs in a factory to guarantee such a consistent view, transaction chopping~\cite{Shasha95} cannot be applied without violating serializability.
+We use a parameter, \texttt{\seqsplit {target-products}} that represents how many products are currently manufactured at each factory (default: 100).
+This parameter is for adjusting the length of the transaction.
+When an L1 transaction is executed with the default setting, it reads/scans about 20,000 records in total for calculating costs and writes 100 records as the result.

-\textbf{S1 (update-material-cost): } The S1 transaction is a short transaction that changes the cost of raw materials.
-First, it selects a factory and a raw material uniformly at random and uses them as keys to read records from the \texttt{material-cost} table.
-Then, it adds or subtracts an arbitrary value to/from the current \texttt{stock\_quantity} of the record and writes on the record.
-Depending on the applications, updates may occur all at once across multiple factories and raw materials, so the number of raw materials to be updated (\texttt{\seqsplit{target-materials}}) is allowed to be configured.
-By default, S1 transactions perform one single read-modify-write on a record.

-\textbf{S2 (issue-journal-voucher): } The S2 transaction is a short transaction that creates a journal voucher based on the calculated product cost.
-It selects a factory uniformly at random and scans the \texttt{\seqsplit{result-cost}} table to obtain the \texttt{cost} of each product in the factory.
-Then it calculates the \texttt{amount} from the cost and production volume (given as an input) for each product.
-Finally, it inserts the journal vouchers (new records) into the \texttt{journal-voucher} table with the \texttt{debit} as the product and the \texttt{credit} as the work in process.
-The number of records inserted is determined by \texttt{\seqsplit{target-products}}.

-\textbf{S3 (change-product): } The S3 transaction is a short transaction that replaces an old product with a newly-developed product.
-It selects a product from a factory uniformly at random and deletes the product.
-Then it decides a unique item ID for a new product and chooses root materials randomly according to the number \texttt{\seqsplit{material-trees-per-product}}.
-Item IDs can be cached; they can be retrieved in advance and excluded from transactions' read set.
-Finally, new records with the chosen item ID are inserted into the \texttt{bom} table.